OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: OmniRobotHome: System Design

 \subsection{Hardware Configuration}

-\textbf{Capture Space Setup.} Our capture space spans $23.1\,\mathrm{m}^2$ and is instrumented with 48 RGB cameras to provide dense visual coverage of the entire space and reduce occlusions.
-Among those, we set 2 cameras placed as a stereo pair facing toward the tabletop for 6D object pose tracking.
+\textbf{Capture space and multi-camera setup.} The space spans 23.1\,m$^2$ of furnished living area designed to resemble a typical home rather than a laboratory.
+We populate it with everyday furniture, including a sink and overhead cabinets, drawers, a display cabinet, a refrigerator, a sofa, a television, tables, and a trash bin, together with smaller everyday items such as utensils and decorative objects.
+White walls enclose all four sides of the room, and all control computers and cabling are routed behind these walls so that no instrumentation is visible from inside.
+The space is instrumented with 48 RGB cameras (\figref{fig:system_overview}).
+Forty cameras are distributed across the room to provide dense wide-area coverage for occlusion-robust markerless human tracking.
+The remaining eight cameras form four stereo pairs, each positioned over a distinct workspace region for 6D object pose estimation.

-\textbf{Robot Setup.} Our system deploys two Franka Research 3 arms, each equipped with a parallel-jaw gripper at the end-effector.
+\textbf{Multi-robot setup.} Three manipulators are integrated into the space: two Franka Research 3 arms paired with Inspire F1 dexterous hands, and one xArm paired with an Allegro-v4 hand.
+The arms are positioned at workspace locations a resident would naturally use, with overlapping reach across the living area.
+While we use these specific platforms in our experiments, the system imposes no dependency on them: any manipulator that can consume the shared perception stream and report its base pose in the unified world frame can be swapped in.

-\textbf{Hardware Synchronization.} All RGB cameras are synchronized via an external hardware trigger.
-We extract timestamps from a reference camera to trigger the robot's data reception, ensuring that all detection and reconstruction outputs are temporally aligned.
+\textbf{Hardware Synchronization.} All 48 RGB cameras are synchronized through an external hardware trigger so that frames across the array share a common acquisition time.
+Timestamps from a reference camera are then used to query robot state, so manipulator states and perception outputs sit on the same timeline and remain aligned during interaction.